 Quite a lot of people will readily go to exhibitions in the UK whereupon they will be grabbed by a hungry sales person and persuaded to make a fully paid for trip to the Costa Blanca with offers of viewing a number of properties at alleged “bargain prices”.
 The cunning client envisages escaping from the agent and “doing their own thing” after the first day.
 This however is almost impossible as the Costa Blanca estate agent will fill up their entire visit making sure that there is absolutely no possibility of any other agent getting their hands on their client!!

 Those purchasers who just hop on a plane and arrive unprepared quite regularly spend their visit trawling round the many estate agencies in the Northern Costa Blanca and are persuaded to see large numbers of properties which are totally unsuitable as either the buyer has no definite criteria or the agent is just playing a numbers game.
 A lot of estate agents work on the basis that once you are through the door then they do not intend to let you go!!
-So your day will be filled with fruitless exhausting viewings and bitter disappointment.
+So your day will be filled with fruitless, exhausting viewings and bitter disappointment.

-Usually the most successful buyers will be those that have been coming to the area on a regular basis over a number of years for holidays or alternatively have family or friends that already live in Spain, in both cases they are far more knowledgeable and streetwise and as a result know where they want to buy and what sort of property they are seeking.
+Usually the most successful buyers will be those that have been coming to the area on a regular basis over a number of years for holidays or alternatively have family or friends that already live in Spain.
+In both cases they are far more knowledgeable and streetwise and as a result know where they want to buy and what sort of property they are seeking.

 It is a fact that the fees that estate agents charge their sellers in Spain is far more than those charged by British estate agents in the UK.
-A normal percentage on top of the price agreed with the owner is between 3% and 5% and in some cases 10% but some amoral agents will charge up to 25% or sometimes more if they think that they can get away with it.
+A normal percentage on top of the price agreed with the owner is between 3% and 5% and in some cases 10% but some immoral agents will charge up to 25% or sometimes more if they think that they can get away with it.
 In reality, estate agents have to do an awful lot more work “behind the scenes” from the take on of a property to the final stages at the Notary and the care thereafter so between 3% and 5% is quite normal and reasonable.

 Sadly some buyers will be dominated both in time and mentally by an agent and end up by being pressurised into putting down that important holding deposit on a property that is neither suitable for them or in an area that they are totally unfamiliar with and as such perhaps is not ideal for them.
 In the worst case they may also have paid over the odds for their dream home by feeling like a fish out of water and as such intimidated by their surroundings and the fact that they do not speak the Spanish language.

 The moral of the story is to be prepared!
 In the subsequent articles you will be able to read the results of impulse buying due to a lack of prior planning and on the positive side read and absorb and then follow a number of guidelines which will ensure your perfect purchase in your preferred location.
-It really is not all doom and gloom.
-The lifestyle in Spain is really amazing and a fabulous place in which to bring up children where they enjoy outdoor pursuits rather that sit in their bedroom with their Game Boy!
-The latter coupled with the gorgeous Mediterranean affordable cuisine and sun makes it a really healthy way of life be it for just a few weeks a year or for permanent living – total relaxation and enjoyment!!
+It really is not all doom and gloom!
+The lifestyle in Spain is truly amazing and a fabulous place in which to bring up children where they enjoy outdoor pursuits rather that sitting in their bedroom with their Game Boy!
+The latter coupled with the gorgeous Mediterranean very affordable cuisine and the sun makes it a really healthy way of life be it for just a few weeks a year or for permanent living – total relaxation and enjoyment!!